watsonmartin/aileens-clock/README.md

 In order to run the clock follow the below steps.

 1. clone (download) this github repository.
-2. navigate to the place where the repository is on your local machine and open up the file "index.html".
-You may do this with any browser of your choice.
+2. navigate to the place where the repository is on your local machine and open up the file "index.html" in a browser.
+Firefox is the recommended browser. **Chrome is not supported** without further configuration steps.
+Instructions on how to configure chrome will come in a future update.
 3. Enjoy your clock!